-The structure illustrated in the Figure 85.3 is the most simple.
-The signals at the outputs of transducers connect to an analog multiplexer (with single-ended or differential inputs).
-It is important to have a variable gain amplifier when transducers with different signals are used, in order to provide signals within the full dynamic range of inputs of the ADC.
-This structure poses significant restrictions for solving speed bottlenecks: First, the multiplexer must be fast enough for switching the different analog channels; in the second place, the bandwidth of the ADC and sample-and-hold (S/H) (which is actually a part of the ADC) circuits must be high enough to avoid distortion of the analog signals for conversion.
+Figure 6.3 shows the simplest structure.
+The signals at the outputs of sensors connect to an analog multiplexer (with single-ended or differential inputs).
+It is important to have a variable-gain amplifier when sensors with different signals are used, in order to provide signals within the full dynamic range of inputs of the ADC.
+This structure poses significant restrictions for solving speed bottlenecks: first, the multiplexer must be fast enough for switching the different analog channels; second, the bandwidth of the ADC and sample-and-hold (S/H) (which is actually a part of the ADC) circuits must be high enough to avoid distortion of the analog signals for conversion.